bencooling/dev-tooling-examples/README.md

 # react examples

 ## common features to all examples
-- The source code is assumed to be written in es6 unless the example name is prefixed with `es5-`.
 - npm as build tool
 - webpack for client module bundling
 - babel for compiling es6 source code